 Organization - CU Kids at Heart, Inc. ("the Organization") is a Massachusetts-based 501(c)(3) charitable organization, incorporated on December 13, 2016.
-The Organization was founded by Eastern Corporate Federal Credit Union ("EasCorp"), and the Board of Directors is made up of members of EasCorp's management team.
+The Organization was founded by Eastern Corporate Federal Credit Union ("EasCorp").

 Activities - The mission of the Organization is to help children lead healthy and happy lives through the funding of research activities aimed at the prevention, treatment, and/or cure of pediatric neurological diseases.